 This subsection explains the procedures for identifying a student as emergent bilingual and enrolling the student in the bilingual or ESL education program for the first time in a Texas public school.
-This includes
+This includes students coming into a Texas school for the first time from another state or country.
+For students who are transferring from another Texas public school, see 6.2.1 Students Transferring from within Texas.

-The procedures below must be completed within the first four weeks of a student's initial enrollment in a Texas public school.
+The procedures below must be completed within the first four calendar weeks of a student's initial enrollment in a Texas public school.

-1. Upon enrollment in a Texas public school, a student's parent completes a home language survey (HLS), indicating the language used in the home most of the time and the language used by the student most of the time (see 6.10.1 Home Language Survey Requirements).
+1. Upon initial enrollment in a Texas public school, a student's parent completes a home language survey (HLS), indicating the language used in the home most of the time and the language used by the student most of the time (see 6.10.1 Home Language Survey Requirements).
 Students in grades nine through 12 may complete the home language survey themselves.
 In cases where a parent indicates more than one language in response to question 1 and/or question 2 of the HLS, it is the district's responsibility to contact the parent and explain to the parent that the question is asking which language is used most of the time and seek clarification in a language the parent understands.
 If the parent is physically present, the parent can document the change on the HLS.
 If the parent is being contacted via a phone call, a school staff member can document the parent's response on the HLS.

-Parents may request a correction on the HLS only if the child has not yet been assessed for English proficiency.
+Parents may request a correction on the HLS only if the child has not yet been assessed for English proficiency and corrections are made within two calendar weeks of the child's enrollment date.

-If a language other than English is indicated on any of the required questions on the survey, the district must assess the student for English language proficiency.
+If a language other than English is indicated on any of the required questions on the survey, the district must assess the student for English language proficiency using the state-approved assessment.
 Additionally, if the school district is required to provide a bilingual education program at the elementary grades, a language proficiency assessment in the primary language of the student must be administered for students at the elementary grade levels whose primary language is that of the bilingual education program.